jkeifer/cog-example/README.md

 * `-r`: run cog in place against each input file, overwriting them with the generated output
 * `-c`: use output checksums to protect manual changes from being clobbered unintentionally

+This command is provided by a convenience script included in the repo, `cog-run`.
+In fact, this project can be `pip`-installed, ideally in a dedicated virtual environment.
+Doing so installs all the included scripts to the venv bin directory, and will pull in the cogapp python package to install cog to the venv.

+Also included are `cog-check`, a command to check if cog will make changes to any files.